geopython/diving-into-pygeoapi/workshop/content/docs/publishing/first.md

 !!! question "Start with updated configuration"

-    1. Start by typing `docker-compose up`
+    1. Start by typing `docker compose up`
     1. Observe logging output
     1. If no errors: open <http://localhost:5000>
     1. Look for the Point of interest collection